Largest Coworking Companies

 When beginning a coworking business, you should create a financial model before you open the space or even sign a rent contract.
 This will allow you to gauge whether you have sufficient funds to open a business and whether the operation itself is likely to bring in sufficient revenue.
 To create your coworking space financial model, take a closer look at the various revenue streams, as well as the costs associated with them.

 There are two main revenue streams for coworking spaces: Membership plans and space leasing.
 Most coworking spaces will offer a range of membership plans, so you will have to carefully determine how many plans you want and what benefits to include in each.
 Perhaps more importantly, you will have to estimate how many members you can accommodate in your planned space and how many, realistically, will sign up.

 Most coworking spaces will also offer space leasing, such as dedicated offices, for either individuals or groups.
 If you offer them, you will need to determine the plans, including the costs and benefits.
 Once again, you will need to estimate how many people will use this service.
 Do the same for any short-term space leases, such as using meeting rooms for several hours on a given day.

-The next step of your coworking space financial model is to figure out the various costs.
+The next step of your coworking space financial model is to figure out the various costs you'll need to pay.
 Begin with the initial costs associated with setup.
 These will include any down payments or security deposits needed for renting the space, fees associated with registering as a business, and the cost of actually setting up the space.
 Include fees associated with an interior designer and the materials they need, such as furniture and paint.
 Don't forget to also include any costs associated with adjusting electric wiring or enhancing bathrooms.
-Include the initial costs for a copy/fax machine and printer, coffee machine, and any other kitchen equipment you will include, such as a fridge and microwave.
+Include the initial costs for a copier and printer, coffee machine and any other kitchen equipment you will include, such as a fridge and microwave.